thoiberg/gemstrapper/README.md

 and Gemfile.
 The top level module is created by converting the gem name into valid Ruby syntax for constants, eg `my-gem` will become `MyGem`

+To configure the gem to have an executable component you can add the `-e` or `--executable` argument to the `init` subcommand

+    $ gemstrapper init my-gem -e
+    ...
+    my-gem/bin/my_gem created

 ## License

 gemstrapper is licensed under the [MIT license](LICENSE)